tremor-rs/tremor-www/community/development/index.md

 ### Feature Requests

 Please file an [Enhancement request](https://github.com/tremor-rs/tremor-runtime/issues/new?&labels=enhancement&template=enhancement_request.md) to request a change to the way that Tremor works, or an addition to what it is capable of.
-Depending on the size, complexity or impact you may be asked to provide a [RFC](/rfc) for the request.
+Depending on the size, complexity or impact you may be asked to provide an [RFC](/rfc) for the request.

 ### Bug Reports

 While bugs are unfortunate, they're a reality in software.
 We can't fix what we don't know about, so please report liberally.
 If you're not sure if something is a bug or not, feel free to file a bug anyway.